ayushi7rawat/Blogs-Backup/ckke2qdim01at00s1dbfu0bmy.md

 ## What is Turtle?

 `Turtle` is a pre-installed Python library.
-It that enables users to create pictures and shapes by providing them with a virtual canvas.
+It enables users to create pictures and shapes by providing them with a virtual canvas.
 The onscreen pen that you use for drawing is called as **turtle**.

 The turtle has three attributes: a location, an orientation (or direction), and a pen.